kubernetes-sigs/cluster-api/docs/proposals/20191030-machine-health-checking.md

 - The Machine has no nodeRef.
 - The Machine has a nodeRef but the referenced node is not found.

-If any of those criteria are met for longer than the given timeouts and the `maxUnhealthy` threshold has not been reached yet, remediation is triggered.
+If any of those criteria are met for longer than the given timeouts and the `maxUnhealthy` threshold has not been reached yet, the machine will be marked as failing the healthcheck.

 Timeouts:
 - For the node conditions the time outs are defined by the admin.